Walter M. Robertson: Life after the War

 In June, 1945, Major General Robertson was transferred to the XV Corps, where he replaced his West Point classmate, Lieutenant General Wade H. Haislip, as a corps commander.
 He served with the XV Corps as the part of Occupation forces in Austria and then in Germany.
 In March 1946, XV Corps was inactivated and Robertson was appointed Head of the US Delegation Allied Control Commission for Bulgaria.
 In this capacity, he led the U.S. team, which participated in the making of recommendations for Bulgaria as the defeated Axis country.
 Robertson stayed there until September 1947 and received a second Army Distinguished Service Medal for his service in this capacity, the citation for which reads:'

-He was subsequently appointed a Deputy Commander of the Sixth Army under the command of General Mark W. Clark with headquarters at Fort Sam Houston, Texas and served in this capacity until his retirement from the army on June 30, 1950.
+He was subsequently appointed a Deputy Commander of the Sixth Army under the command of General Mark W. Clark with headquarters at Fort Sam Houston, Texas, and served in this capacity until his retirement from the army on June 30, 1950.

 After retirement, Robertson was appointed a California State Director of Civil Defense with the seat in Sacramento.
 Robertson's nomination was opposed by unsuccessful gubernatorial candidate and highly decorated Marine officer, James Roosevelt, who described his nomination as nonentity and "no one has ever heard of General Robertson".
 Fortunately the Governor of California, Earl Warren, defended Robertson's appointment and said Roosevelt's remark that Robertson was a “nonentity” was wholly unjustified and indecent reference to one of the nation's most distinguished soldiers.

 While in this position, Robertson was responsible for the administration of air raid shelters and gas masks, preparation of disaster relief plans, evacuation plans or Civil Defense drills.
 He held that office during the early years of the Cold War and Robertson's main task was to prepare the people of California for the possible atomic bomb attacks.

 In October 1954, Robertson was accepted to the Letterman Army Hospital for a minor operation, and it was discovered that he had a serious abdominal condition, for which he submitted to an operation on November 9.
-Unfortunately post-operative complications followed and Robertson died on November 22, 1954 at the age of 66 years.
+Unfortunately post-operative complications followed and Robertson died on November 22, 1954, at the age of 66.

 He was buried with full military honors at Arlington National Cemetery, Virginia.
 His honorary pallbearers were his West Point Classmates: Stephen J. Chamberlin, Roscoe C. Crawford, Wade H. Haislip, Robert M. Littlejohn and Sidney P. Spalding.
 Robertson's wife, Lorene Crebs (1891-1964) is buried beside him.